videojs/generator-videojs-plugin/README.md

 Turn Brightcove defaults on with: `yo videojs-plugin --bcov`

+#### Private

+For those who want to create private/closed-source modules, this allows that.
+It will set both the `"private"` property of `package.json` and set the license to `"Private/Proprietary"` (suppressing the license prompt).

+Turn Brightcove defaults on with: `yo videojs-plugin --private`

 #### Install

 By default, the generator will run `npm install` after it is finished.
 This can be a slower process and you may not always need it; so, it can be disabled (this option is provided by Yeoman itself).